Benjamin Tausig

 About the author

-I teach sound studies and ethnomusicology, and research sound and dissent in Southeast Asia.
+I teach sound studies and music, and research sound and dissent in Southeast Asia.
 I am currently researching the musical intimacies of Thailand during the Vietnam War, including the largely-forgotten (though no less astounding) American jazz pianist Maurice Rocco, who lived in Bangkok for fifteen years.
 Here is one of Rocco’s videos, a Soundie filmed in 1943, which is a characteristically stunning performance.
-In this research project, I’m looking at the ways that music and nightlife were at the center of Thailand’s semi-colonial development from the 1950s through the 1970s.
+In this research project, I’m looking at the ways that music and nightlife were at the center of Thailand’s neocolonial development from the 1950s through the 1970s.
 I’m been doing fieldwork and archival work for a while in Thailand and other places — sign up for my fieldwork newsletter here.
 I’m enthusiastically reading Daniel Fineman on Thai-US relations, Felicity Aulino on care and aging in Thailand, Rong Wongsawan on Thailand in the aftermath of Vietnam, Ara Wilson on intimate economies, Wallace Terry on the black experience of Vietnam, Richard Wright on Afro-Asianism, and Ann Stoler on archives.

 Recent Publications